hergonzalezbe/hergonzalezbe/README.md

 I'm Hernan Gonzalez

-I graduated as engineer in electronics.
-I've been working in software development since 1998 aproximately.
+I'm Hernan Gonzalez.
+I graduated with a degree in Electronics Engineering.
+I've been working in software development since approximately 1998.

 Currently, I'm an independent professional.